 - Innovation increasingly relies on data

-- Legislation clarifies who can access data and on what terms
+- New law clarifies who can access data and under what conditions

-- It will empower a wider range of private and public entities to share data
+- More private and public entities will be able to share data